vk-cs/docs-public/docs/en/tools-for-using-services/account/how-to-guides/add-fim-for-ad/add-fim-for-ad.md

 You can connect your identity provider (IdP) to VK Cloud.
 This will allow your employees to access VK Cloud without entering their login and password, using their corporate authentication data from the IdP.
-This mode is called Identity Federation .
+This mode is called Identity Federation.

 To work in federated mode, the IdP must support the SAML 2.0 standard.